Multi-Stage-Rocket-Controller/MSRC-vite/README.md

 ```
 npm i
 ```
 This will install all dependencies for the application.
-To run the WebSocket server script, you will need to do the following:

 For websocket development:
 >[!NOTE]